Francis Kalabat

-Francis Yohana Kalabat (born May 13, 1970) is a Catholic prelate who serves as Eparch of Saint Thomas the Apostle of Detroit in the Chaldean Catholic Church.
+Francis Yohana Kalabat (born May 13, 1970) is an Iraqi-American prelate who has served as Chaldean Catholic Eparch of Saint Thomas the Apostle of Detroit since 2014.

 Life

 He began undergraduate (philosophy) studies at the University of San Diego's Saint Francis de Sales Center for Priestly Formation, in San Diego County, California.
 Subsequently, he began the requisite graduate theological training for the Chaldean Catholic priesthood at Sacred Heart Major Seminary, in Detroit, Michigan.
 Ordained a priest on July 5, 1995, he was appointed Parochial Vicar (Associate Pastor) of Mother of God Church in Southfield, Michigan, the city where the Eparchy has its cathedral.
 Since 2001, Eparch Kalabat has been Pastor of Saint Thomas Church in West Bloomfield, Director of Vocations for the Eparchy, and has been involved with the Center for Re-Evangelization.
 He speaks Arabic, English and Aramaic, and also knows Spanish.
 He received his episcopal ordination, and was installed as Eparch on June 14, 2014.

 On August 9, 2017, Pope Francis named Kalabat as administrator of Eparchy of Addai of Toronto.